nic0michael/RabbitMQProducerMicroservice/DesignPattern.md

 ![MicroserviceDesignPatternTDDandBDD](https://github.com/nic0michael/RabbitMQProducerMicroservice/blob/master/MicroserviceDesignPatternTDDandBDD.JPG)

-One of the companies I worked at would have Jenkins build failures in one of the services was down.
-**We never had that where we used this technique of using Mock Classes.**

 ### 7.1 Positive Tests
 For Positive tests all the public methods of the Mock Service Classes will return the Expected values .